microsoft/roman/README.md

 Some documentation is available in [roman/readme.md](roman/README.md).

-Sample scripts are available in the the "examples" directory.
+Sample scripts are available in the the [examples](examples) directory.

 # Installation